NikhilAcharya149/Airline-Passenger-Satisfaction/README.md

 The Airline Passenger Satisfaction dataset (https://www.kaggle.com/teejmahal20/airline-passenger-satisfaction) contains an airline passenger satisfaction survey.

-The purpose of this poroject to understand -
+The purpose of this poroject to understand:
 * What factors are highly correlated to a satisfied (or dissatisfied) passenger?
 * Predicting passenger satisfaction